 “I’m being sued by the Catholic Church again,” Laverne announced, while reorganising her purse.“I have no words for that.”“How unlike you,” she mused.“Hold on, I thought you were working on a piece about the East African Lion,” I suddenly remembered.“Turns out all they do is sleep.
 My son can do that.”“Have you ever been to … Continue reading Model Behaviour

-The Sussexes have moved abroadTo start their lives anewHer Majesty had thought it odd They'd given her no clue.While chess has always been aboutThe move that's unforeseenNo pawn has ever taken outA well-defended queen.
+Prince Harry chose to jet abroadAnd start his life anewHer Majesty had thought it odd He'd given not a clue.While chess has always been aboutThe move that's unforeseenNo pawn has ever taken outA well-defended queen.

 Several years ago while travelling around Ukraine I entered the only shop in a remote village to buy a couple of cold drinks.
 Placing my purchases on the counter, the elderly shopkeeper tallied my bill on an abacus then pushed it toward me.
 Not entirely up to speed on ancient counting tools which predate our … Continue reading Emotional Baggage